With the turn of a shovel on Thursday morning, Bobbie Morgan's dream became a reality.

 Voters approved a 3.0-mill tax increase to raise $14 million in November 2016 to construct a new library building in Pine Bluff and to renovate the Watson Chapel library.
 Similarly, county voters approved a 0.25 mill increase to fund renovations at the White Hall, Altheimer and Redfield branches.

-The 32,000-square-foot downtown library will feature a computer lab will be included, featuring the latest technology to search and apply for employment opportunities.
+The 32,000-square-foot downtown library will feature a computer lab with the latest technology to search and apply for employment opportunities.

 A glass-enclosed Teen Loft, a Youth Learning Layer for kid-friendly events, two recording studios and public meeting rooms will be included.
 There will be a teaching kitchen for practical preparations to teach children how to prepare meals and snacks for themselves, mom and dad.
 A coffee shop is also included in the plans for the new library.